OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/docs/SteamVRInputGuide.md

 ![Binding Overview](screenshots/guide/bindingoverview.png)

-- A – Action sets, these tabs essentially let programmers have different keybinds for different events… say you may want different controls if you are driving a car versus running around.
-[In Advanced Settings we simply use them as a grouping utility, and ALL action sets are active ALL the time.]
+- A – Action sets.
+These tabs essentially let programmers have different keybinds for different scenarios.
+You may want different controls when you are driving a car versus running around.
+In Advanced Settings we simply use them as a grouping utility, and ALL action sets are active ALL the time.
-- B – Input options – your “buttons”
+- B – Input options – your "buttons"
-- C – Chords/ Special Binds.
+- C – Chords/Special Binds.
 More on these later.
 - D – Controller Diagram, visually shows you the button location on a depiction of the controller

 ### My First Bind

-In this example we are going to use the "grip" button on a vive wand.
+In this example we are going to use the "grip" button on a vive wand to play the next song on a media player.

-- First WE click the  [+] on the grip line to create an emtpy binding
+- First we click the [+] on the grip line to create an emtpy binding.

 ![Grip Plus](screenshots/guide/gripplus.png)